my4ng/house-unity-balanced/README.md

 This mod is licensed under the **BSD-2-Clause Plus Patent License**.

 This license is designed to provide: a) a simple permissive license; b) that is compatible with the GNU General Public License (GPL), version 2; and c) which also has an express patent grant included.

+ **NOTE: this license does NOT cover any part of the scripts, localization or other files which is derived or copied from the base CK3 game, which is published and licensed by Paradox Interactive.**